UBC-CIC/noise-tracker-client/docs/DeploymentGuide.md

 This guide will walk you through the steps required to deploy the NoiseTracker Client application on your local machine and to distribute it to hydrophone operators.

 ## Prerequisites
 NoiseTracker client requires that the cloud backend is deployed.
-Please refer to the check out the [NoiseTracker Web Application](https://github.com/UBC-CIC/noise-tracker-web) for more information on how to deploy the backend.
+Please refer to the [NoiseTracker Web Application](https://github.com/UBC-CIC/noise-tracker-web) for more information on how to deploy the backend.

 ## Deployment Steps
 1. Clone the repository to your local machine: